 The Cherokee County Detention Center currently operates an inmate work release program.
 Only inmates with non-violent histories are considered for participation.
 All inmates must be approved by the presiding judge and jail staff.
 Funds collected by the program are used to help pay the inmates court costs, fines and court ordered monies.

 The Cherokee County Detention Center currently fingerprints for the Dept. of Human Resources, Board of Education and Dept. of Insurance and other numerous job applicants for various certifications.
-All applicants with the B.O.E, D.H.R, OR DEPT. OF INSURANCE MUST GO TO WWW.COGENTID.COM/AL AND REGISTER BEFORE MAKING AN APPOINTMENT AT THE DETENTION CENTER.
 All fingerprint appointments are charged a $50 fee per person for prints, payable in cash or check at the Sheriff's Office.
-All fingerprint applicants must have an appointment by calling (256) 927-6435.
+Fingerprint hours are from 8AM-4PM Mon-Fri if you have any questions please call (256) 927-6435.

 The Cherokee County Detention Center currently participates in the Vine System.
 Vine is a free, anonymous, computer-based service that provides victims of crime with two important services: information and notification.